rwxrob/zet/20210830121618/README.md

 the cloud-native space after completing the learning in the Boost.
 He taught *himself*.
 I was just along for the ride.

-> 🤬
-> My recruiter calls me twice a month to see if I have anyone who can
+> 🤬 My recruiter calls me at least once a month to see if I have anyone
-> fulfill all the empty jobs he cannot fill because no one is learning
+> who can fulfill all the empty jobs he cannot fill because no one is
-> the *right* stuff.
-Nothing wrong with hobbyists, unless you are trying
+> learning the *right* stuff.
+This is why I get really annoyed by
-> to get a job and they tell you do learn something that would not only
+> uninformed, like-n-subscribe, Linux hobbyists with Social Media
+> marketing degrees taking beginners down the wrong path.
+I've known
+> them to *stop* people from getting a job by telling them absolute crap
-> prevent you from doing the job, but even getting it, or any
+> that prevents them from doing the job, or even getting it, or any
 > certifications in the process.
+You can easily spot these charlatans
+> because they almost always recommend four things: Zsh, NeoVim, Rust,
+> and Arch Linux. *None* of these inferior technologies anywhere in
+> 99.9% of the tech jobs out there, even Linux jobs.
+Nothing screams "I
+> don't know what the Hell I'm talking about" more than recommending these
+> hobbyist technologies.
+Don't take my word for it.
+Do your own
+> research.
+You'll see.

 "What does 'flavored for hacking and operations' mean?"

-For example, when we study the Web we cover the languages and protocols, not so much to make slow GUI web apps, but to understand how they work and, yes, how to hack them when Web people inevitably fail.
-We learn everything from the Linux bash terminal including `lynx` and `curl` to manipulate pages and protocols from the command line.
+Here's an example.
+When we study the Web we cover the languages and protocols, not so much to make slow "serverless" GUI web apps, but to understand how they work and, yes, how to hack them when Web people inevitably fail.

+We learn everything from the Linux bash terminal including `lynx`, `curl`, and `netcat` to manipulate pages and protocols from the command line.
 When we do "browse" the Web, we focus on getting answers fast, real fast.
 We are safe from insecure JavaScript, privacy violations, and slow graphics because we've learned the bash Linux shell first allowing us to *dominate* the skills learned by others.

-It's not that we become better than others --- actually, that's exactly what it is.
+It's not that we *think* we're better than others.
+We objectively are.
 You will become part of the 0.01% of technologists who actually know this stuff.
 The trick is to keep your ego from taking you over.
 (Alas, I've lost a few to 'Anakhin Syndrome' in the past).

-Let's get started with your first mission (that's what I'm calling each step along the path these days):
+Let's get you started with your first mission (which is what I'm calling each step along the path these days):

 * [20210830003232](/20210830003232/) Beginner Boost: Start Here